 While they are perfectly fine while underway in a riding position, the straps aren’t terribly comfortable when you are sitting up on the bike.
 It’s almost as if they are telling you to get back into an aero position.
-As you might expect, they also fit a bit short walking around or sitting down at a cafe.
+They also fit a bit short walking around or sitting down at a cafe as you might expect.
 I’m probably average height for my waist size (5’10” and 31-32 inches), but if I were taller than average, the strap length and lack of stretch might be a bigger problem.

 While both the Premio and Castelli’s Aero Race bibs use the same Progetto X2 Air Seamless insert, I found the chamois material used in these bib shorts doesn’t extend up as far as I would have liked in the front.
 While the Forza woven bib short material Castelli uses in the short is perfectly comfortable and breathable, I found that having part of your privates resting against that material while other parts are tucked inside the chamois is a bit of an odd sensation.

 The chamois padding itself is sufficiently thick for 2+ hour rides but not as comfortable as others in this review.
-I’ve found they give your support directly under your site bones but when you get out of the aero position, there no padding for the fleshy part of your butt behind them.
-On longer rides, I’m likely to be out of the aero position if not sitting up a fair amount and would appreciate the added padding that I find in most other cycling bib shorts.
+I’ve found they give your support directly under your site bones but when you get out of the aero position, there is no padding for the fleshy part of your butt behind them.
+I’m likely to be out of the aero position if not sitting up a fair amount on longer rides and would appreciate the added padding that I find in most other cycling bib shorts.

 Like most things Castelli, these are cut slim.
-If you have standard-width hips or prefer a more relaxed fit, the cut of these likely won’t work well for you.
+If you have standard-width hips or prefer a more relaxed fit, this cut likely won’t work well for you.

 PEARL IZUMI PRO BIB SHORT – BELOW AVERAGE FIT AND COMFORT

-When I was a recreational weekend warrior type of rider, I wore Pearl Izumi shorts, not bib shorts, exclusively.
+When I was a recreational weekend warrior type of rider, I exclusively wore Pearl Izumi shorts, not bib shorts.
 I liked the way they fit and their $60 price seemed right.
 I’d keep 2-3 pairs around and end up replacing the oldest pair every year with a new one of the same model I had always bought.